Sgiomlaireachd/Training_Script/README.md

 # Training_Script
-This script allows to parse needed week`s and level`s table of training from the web page.
+This script allows to parse needed week's and level's table of training from the web page.